Enjoy moderately strenuous hiking through some of the most spectacular desert landscapes on the planet.

 Spend the day hiking beneath sandstone towers plucked straight from outer space.
 The deep red color of the rock, combined with lumpy formations of caked petrified mud, look like something from a Mars movie set.
 A film museum at one of your optional lunch spots offers the full story.
 Pack a lunch and enjoy the overlook into Onion Creek and Castle Valley.
-Enjoy your time at the towers before returning to the ranch for an afternoon of spa and relaxation.
+Enjoy your time at the towers before returning to the ranch for an afternoon of relaxation.